jdpipe/freesteam/README.txt

 you're sure you know which IAPWS-IF97 region you need.
 See the region*.h files for this functionality.

+** Special note: use with C++

+Currently, the freesteam header files do not include the 'extern "C"{...}' brackets around the functions declared.
+This means that, if you are linking to freesteam from C++ code, you must add those 'extern "C"{...}' statements around your '#include' statements for freesteam.
+Otherwise you will get linker errors because C++ munges function names, but C does not.
+In future we make incorporate the 'extern' statements into the freesteam header files, but we have not yet done so.

 Accessing freesteam from ASCEND
 -------------------------------